 CONNECTING THE STRIPS

-t-shirt rug connecting pieces
+t-shirt rug connecting t-shirt yarn

 NOTES